speedyk-005/chunklet-py/README.md

 2. Create a new feature branch
 3. Code like a star
 4. Submit a pull request

+Check out the [issues](https://github.com/Speedyk-005/chunklet-py/issues) or open a PR!

 See our [Contributing Guidelines](https://github.com/speedyk-005/chunklet-py/blob/main/CONTRIBUTING.md) for details.

+---

+## 🙌 Contributors & Thanks

+Big thanks to the people who helped shape **Chunklet**:

+- [@jmbernabotto](https://github.com/jmbernabotto) — for spotting lots of bugs 🐞 and even convincing me to add some cool features 🚀

 ---